-(5) In addition to the routine uses established for each of the individual system notices, blanket routine uses have been established (see Appendix C) are applicable to all DoD system of records.
+(5) In addition to the specific routine uses established for each of the individual system notices, blanket routine uses have been established (see Appendix 3) that are applicable to all DoD system of records.
+However, in order for the blanket routine uses to apply to a specific system of records, the system notice shall expressly state that the blanket routine uses apply.
 These blanket routine uses are published only at the beginning of the listing of system notices for each Component in the Federal Register.
-Each system notice shall expressly state whether or not the blanket routine uses apply to the system of records.